Descriptions of the Various Tools Available for Form Builders

 Selecting objects is necessary for moving them on the form, copying/cutting, or accessing the field properties for a given field.

-When deleting fields on a Live study, this will remove the data and any external variables that depended on that field.
+Please note that deleting fields on a Live study will remove the data and any external variables that depended on that field.
 It normally only makes sense to delete a field on a study in its initial development.
 An alternative to deleting is using the hidden field property or blinding the field to users.

 Copying and Pasting

 Select one or more objects and then the copy or cut function above the form.

 Then tap paste and drag the new objects to where they are needed.
 If the objects need to be pasted on another tab, navigate to that tab first before pasting.

 Conditional actions will not be carried over when pasting fields.
 Those can separately be copied and pasted as needed (detailed in the conditional actions help article).